OpenBuilders/access-tool/readme.md

 ## Acknowledgements

-- The Gateway Community Tool is developed and maintained by [Open Builders](https://github.com/openbuilders)
+- The Gateway Community Tool is developed and maintained by independent developers and [Open Builders](https://github.com/openbuilders)
 - Special thanks to all contributors who have helped shape this project